FCOO/fcoo-application/README.md

 NOTE that all embedded options will be as strings.

-Tree functions is provided to use default values during development:
+Four functions is provided to use default values during development:

 	function getApplicationOption( fullEmbedString, developmentValue )
-	function getApplicationBooleanOption( fullEmbedString, developmentValue )
+	function getApplicationJSONOption( fullEmbedString, developmentValue ) //Input is a JSON-string eg. '{"id":123}' or "{'id':123}" function getApplicationBooleanOption( fullEmbedString, developmentValue )
 	function getApplicationNumberOption( fullEmbedString, developmentValue )